hashgraph/stablecoin-studio/sdk/README.md

 #### **For projects (WIP - when published)**

-1. Run `npm install @hashgraph-dev/stablecoin-npm-sdk`.
-To install the dependency.
+1. Run `npm install @hashgraph-dev/stablecoin-npm-sdk` to install the dependency from NPM.
 2. Import and use the SDK.

 #### **For development**